 Title I A - Improving the Academic Achievement of Students

-Title I, Part A is the largest federal program supporting public education.
-Funding is allocated based on poverty rates of students enrolled in schools and districts.
-The central objective of Title I, Part A is to ensure that all children reach challenging academic content standards, specifically in reading and math.
-The program provides supplemental resources to schools and students who have furthest to go in achieving these standards.
-These resources include additional teachers funded through Title I.
+Title I, Part A of the Every Student Succeeds Act (ESSA) is the largest federal program supporting public education.
+Funding is allocated to local education agencies (LEAs), who then allocate it to schools with high percentages or high numbers of students from low income families.
+The central objective of Title I, Part A is to ensure that all children reach challenging academic content standards, specifically in reading and math, by providing supplemental resources to schools that qualify.

 Title I has requirements regulating how money is dispersed and used by schools.
-Requirements include use of federal funds for increasing parent involvement in their child?s education, providing for educational needs of students considered homeless under the McKinney-Vento Act, and providing supplemental education services (tutoring) and school of choice options for students in schools not meeting standards.
+Such requirements include use of federal funds for increasing parent involvement in their child’s education, providing for educational needs of students considered homeless under the McKinney-Vento Act, and providing supplemental education services (tutoring) and school of choice options for students in schools not meeting standards.
 Title I also requires schools to have highly qualified teachers.

 PSD Title I A Schools

 PSD schools that qualify for Title I, Part A funding are Bauder Elementary, Harris Bilingual, Irish Elementary, Laurel School of Arts and Technology, Linton, and Putnam School of Science.